JBoudou/Itero/doc/API.md

 session cookie and a session identifier.
 The session cookie is named `s` and is encrypted by a private key (see `server.SessionKeys` configuration parameter).
 It contains the user identifier, the session identifier and an expiration date.
 The session identifier is a 4 alphanumeric characters string.
-It is send in the response's body.
+It is sent in the response's body.

-For all subsequent request, the front end includes the session cookie and the session identifier in each request.
+For all subsequent requests, the front end includes the session cookie and the session identifier in each request.
 The session identifier is send in the HTTP header `X-CSRF`.

 Sessions are created by the method server.Response.SendLoginAccepted in file